Menu

 How you can help....

-Talking about fractions e.g. when eating pizza.
+Talking about fractions e.g. when sharing out food or whilst cooking.

-Practising number bonds with your child
+Practising number bonds with your child.

-Encouraging daily times table practice
+Encouraging daily times table practice.

 Summer Maths Overview: